0glabs/0g-doc/docs/build-with-0g/compute-network/fine-tuning-provider.md

   - **trainingScript:** Specifies the path to the training script within the container.
 Fine-tuning will be executed using the command `python <trainingScript>`.
   - **description:** A concise overview of the model, highlighting its key features and capabilities.
   - **tokenizer:** The root hash of the tokenizer files used for dataset processing.
 This value is obtained after uploading the tokenizer files to 0G storage.
+  - **usageFile:** The ZIP file contains detailed usage information for this model, including training configuration examples, build specifications, or sample datasets.

 ## Build the TDX Guest Image